Moustafa-E/Lilly-placement-assessment/DOCUMENTATION.md

 ## Approach
 + I'll start by looking at every objective and breaking them down into smaller steps with psuedo(ish) code.
     + This'll make prioritising objectives easier and may allow me to complete later objectives by building onto the earlier ones (for example, objective 2 can be completed most easily by building on objective 1.)
+    + Difficulties / problems are labelled with '-'

 # Objective 1: Fetch data from backend and send it to the front end, displaying in a user-friendly way.
 + Need to fetch data using javascript: